guhjy/visreg/index.md

 `visreg` is an R package for displaying the results of a fitted model in terms of how a predictor variable `x` is estimated to affect an outcome `y`.
 The implementation of `visreg` takes full advantage of object-oriented programming in R, meaning that it works with virtually any type of (formula-based) model class in R provided that the model class provides a `predict` method.

 This site focuses mainly on illustrating the ideas and syntax of `visreg` as a way of providing online documentation.
-For more on the technical details of `visreg`, [see the (hopefully soon-to-be published) article](http://myweb.uiowa.edu/pbreheny/publications/visreg.pdf).
+For more on the technical details of `visreg`, [see the published article](https://journal.r-project.org/archive/2017/RJ-2017-046/index.html).

 # Installation